Total TimePrep: 35 min. Bake: 70 min. + chilling

 - In a small bowl, combine wafer crumbs and butter.
 Press onto the bottom of an ungreased 9-in. springform pan.
 Place pan on a baking sheet.
 Bake at 350° for 10 minutes.
 Cool on a wire rack.
 Reduce heat to 325°.

 - In a large bowl, beat cream cheese until smooth.
 Gradually beat in sugar and cream.
 Add eggs and vanilla; beat on low just until combined.
 Divide batter into thirds.
 Add melted semisweet chocolate to a third.
 Spread over crust.
 Add melted white chocolate to another third.
 Spread over semisweet layer.
-Stir strawberries and a few drops of food coloring if desired into remaining portion.
+Stir strawberries and, if desired, a few drops of food coloring into remaining portion.
 Spread over white chocolate layer.
 Place pan on a double thickness of heavy-duty foil (about 18 in. square).
 Securely wrap foil around pan.

 - Place springform pan in a large baking pan.
 Fill larger pan with hot water to a depth of 1 in.
 Bake at 325° for 70-75 minutes or until center is just set.
 Remove springform pan from water bath.
 Cool on a wire rack for 10 minutes.
 Remove foil.
 Carefully run a knife around the edge of pan to loosen; cool for 1 hour longer.
 Refrigerate overnight.

 - For topping, melt semisweet chocolate, butter and 1 teaspoon shortening in a heavy saucepan or microwave; stir until smooth.
 Cool 5 minutes.
 Remove sides of pan.
 Pour melted chocolate mixture over cheesecake.
 Melt white chocolate and remaining shortening.
 Drizzle over cheesecake.
 Refrigerate until chocolate is firm.
 Refrigerate leftovers.
-Yield: 12-14 servings.